CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

     ![](media/t12-ex3-2.png)

-### Task 13: Create an Integration Pipeline for Payment flow
+### Task 13: Create an Integration Pipeline for extracting data from Payment Integration dataset to Cosmos DB Integration dataset

 1. Now, click on **Integrate** from the left-menu of Synapse studio.